slacy/blog/content/Introduction.md

 Title: Introduction
-Tags: Tensorflow From The Ground Up
+Category: TensorFlow From The Ground Up
+Tags: Pelican, Python, TensorFlow, Jupyter
 Date: 1/27/2017 5:30pm
-Author: slacy## Introduction
+Author: slacy
-Hello and welcome to *Tensorflow from the Ground Up*!
-I'm Steve, and I'm an experienced Software Engineer, and I'm learning [Tensorflow](https://tensorflow.org).
+Hello and welcome to *TensorFlow from the Ground Up*!
+I'm [Steve](https://github.com/slacy), I'm an experienced Software Engineer, and I'm learning [TensorFlow](https://tensorflow.org).

-One of the biggest questions that I had was:
+There is a lot of mystery, speculation, and promise in the field of Machine Learning, and as an engineer, my goal is to answer several big questions about ML in general:

 > How do I determine if I can solve a specific problem using Machine Learning?
 >